Table of Contents

 - 3.2 Luminous Intensity (IV) Binning

-- 3.3 Color Ranks (Chromaticity Binning)
+- 3.3 Chromaticity Zone Grade (Chromaticity Binning)

 - 4. Performance Curve Analysis

-- 5. Mechanical and Package Information
+- 5. Mechanical and Packaging Information

 - 5.1 Outline Dimensions

-- 5.2 Recommended PCB Attachment Pad Layout
+- 5.2 Recommended PCB Pad Layout

-- 6. Soldering and Assembly Guidelines
+- 6. Soldering and Assembly Guide

 - 6.1 Reflow Soldering Parameters

-- 6.2 Storage and Handling Conditions
+- 6.2 Storage and Operating Conditions

 - 6.3 Cleaning